All applicants should apply online at www.icp.slideroom.com.

 Application Instructions and Checklist

-• A one-page Statement of Purpose of no more than 500 words in length, describing your reasons for applying and elaborating on the influences on your work and its current direction, as well as your interests and research.
+• A One-Page Statement of Purpose of no more than 500 words, describing your reasons for applying to the program, and elaborating on the influences on your work and its current direction as well as your interests and research.

-• A detailed image list, including title, medium, date, and dimensions for all submitted pictures or videos, - Two letters of recommendation attesting to the applicant's personal and artistic strengths.
-These individuals should be conversant with the applicant's work and may include professionals who are practicing or teaching in the field of photography, as well as arts professionals in general.
+• Two letters of recommendation attesting to the applicant's personal and artistic strengths.
+These individuals should be conversant with the applicant's work and may include professionals who are practicing or teaching in the field of photography as well as arts professionals in general.

 International Center of Photography

 1114 Avenue of the Americas

 Prospective students must be at an advanced level in photography or have demonstrated a strong background in the visual arts and media to apply to a One-Year Certificate Program.